GLOP-PB — GasLog Partners LP

 1. Key Financial Results and Metrics

-• General and Administrative Expenses: $5.6 million, up $0.9 million, primarily due to transaction costs.
+- General and Administrative Expenses: Increased to $5.6 million, primarily due to transaction costs.

 2. Strategic Updates and Business Highlights

-• Merger Agreement: GasLog Partners has entered a merger agreement with GasLog Ltd. at a price of $8.65 per common unit, expected to close in Q3 2023.
+- Merger Agreement: GasLog Partners has entered into a merger agreement with GasLog Ltd. at a price of $8.65 per common unit, expected to close in Q3 2023.

 3. Forward Guidance and Outlook

-• Dry Docking Impact: Three vessels scheduled for dry dockings in 2023, leading to approximately 30 off-hire days per vessel and estimated CapEx of $15.6 million.
+- Dry Docking: Three vessels scheduled for dry dockings in 2023, leading to an estimated CapEx of $15.6 million and approximately 30 off-hire days per vessel.

-• Market Outlook: Anticipates continued reliance on LNG in Europe, with potential supply deficits extending beyond 2027 due to project delays.
+- Market Outlook: Anticipated continued reliance on LNG in Europe, with potential for increased demand from China.
+However, delays in U.S. project startups may prolong LNG supply deficits beyond 2027.

 4. Bad News, Challenges, or Points of Concern

-• Increased Costs: Rising interest rates have led to higher interest expenses, impacting profitability.
+- Increased Operating Costs: Rising interest rates have led to higher interest expenses, impacting profitability.

 5. Notable Q&A Insights

-• The management did not take questions at the end of the presentation, focusing instead on the merger and operational updates.
-Future communications will provide more details on the merger process and its implications for unitholders.
+- The management did not take questions during the call, focusing instead on the merger and financial performance.
+Future communications will provide further details on the merger process and its implications for unitholders.

-Overall, GasLog Partners reported solid financial performance in Q1 2023, bolstered by strategic charter agreements and a focus on deleveraging, despite facing challenges from a declining spot market and rising operational costs.
-The upcoming merger with GasLog Ltd. is a significant development that could reshape the partnership's future.
+Overall, GasLog Partners reported solid financial performance in Q1 2023, bolstered by strategic initiatives and a favorable chartering environment, despite facing challenges from declining market rates and increased costs.
+The upcoming merger with GasLog Ltd. represents a significant strategic move, pending unitholder approval.